Skip to main content

 What is the Yomi robot?

-Here is how that works in practice.
 Before the procedure, Dr. Jackson designs exactly where each implant should go using your 3D CBCT scan and three-dimensional planning software.
-During the procedure, Yomi tracks the position of your jaw in real time and physically guides the drill to follow that plan — angle, depth, and location, all matched to within fractions of a millimeter.
+During the procedure, Yomi tracks the position of your jaw in real time and physically guides the drill to follow that plan: angle, depth, and location, all matched to within fractions of a millimeter.
 If you move, the robot tracks the movement.
 If the drill is heading off-plan, the robot resists.
 When the implant reaches the planned depth, the robot provides a physical "hard stop."

 Why we invested